csllc/cs-modbus/readme.md

 # cs-modbus

-Implementation of the Modbus TCP/ASCII/RTU master for node.js.
+A command line utility implementing a Modbus TCP/ASCII/RTU master for node.js.
-This module is based on h5.modbus, and contains extensions and improvements for use with Control Solutions MODBUS products.
+This module is based on h5.modbus.

-It can be used by itself - the utilities implement basic MODBUS interactions and test features - or as a library module to develop product-specific extensions.

 ## Prerequisites
 Install nodejs for your platform (http://nodejs.org) This will make the `node` and `npm` executables available.

-## Using the Utility Programs
+## Installing the utility
-Copy or clone the repository to a new folder (e.g via Github .zip file download or cloning).

-Navigate to the folder that contains the package.json file.
-The instructions/paths below are relative to this folder.
-Forward-slash (Unix/Mac) file paths are used; Windows users should adjust to backslash\file\paths as necessary.
+From a terminal window, use the command

-Use `npm install` to install dependent packages.
+`npm install -g cs-modbus`

-### Configuration for Utility Programs
+The utility is now available as a terminal command.
+To see the available options, use `mb -h`.
+You can list the available serial ports on your system by using the `mb -l` command.

+## Configuration
 Configuration (for example, how the programs communicate with the target devices) can be controlled in multiple ways.
-These are listed in order of priority (command line options have precedence over environment variables have precedence over config.json)
+These are listed in order of priority (command line options have precedence over environment variables have precedence over the config file).

+### Command line options
+Options can be specified in the terminal when executing the utility.
+For available options, see `mb -h'.
+For example:
+`mb read slave --port=COM1`
+Reads the attached slave id using serial port COM1

+### Environment variables
+Using environment variables allows you to set the configuration in each terminal window, so it does not have to be specified on each command.
+The method to set environment variables depends on your operating system.
+For example, on Windows you can use
+`set MODBUS_PORT=COM1`
+On Mac or Linux, you can use
+`export MODBUS_PORT=/dev/cu.usbserial`

+See `mb -h` for the available environment variables

+### Configuration file
+If neither the command line option nor environment variable is specified, the configuration stored in a local file is used (it is called config.json, in the installation folder).
+Rather than editing this file directly, you can use the --save command line option, which will save the actual configuration to the config.json file.
+For example, `mb --port=COM2 --save`

+Will save COM2 as the default serial port.

+## Command examples
+Refer to `mb -h` for a full list of commands.
+Some examples to get you started:

-* Editing the `config.json` file
+## Format of the config file
-* Setting operating system environment variables(s).
-For example, if MODBUS_PORT=COM1 is set as an environment variable, it will be used instead of a port specified in config.json.
-* Using command line options: running the utility programs with the `-h` option will list the available command line options for that utility.

-#### Config.json
+For advanced configuration options, you can edit the config.json file directly.
-The config.json must be a properly-formatted JSON file:
+It must be a properly-formatted JSON file:
 ```JSON
 {
   "port" : {